Delving Deep into the Differences: Ionic vs. Covalent Compounds

 Example: Water (H₂O)

 In the water molecule, each hydrogen atom shares one electron with the oxygen atom, forming a single covalent bond.
-The oxygen atom shares two electrons, one with each hydrogen atom, forming two covalent bonds.
+Practically speaking, the oxygen atom shares two electrons, one with each hydrogen atom, forming two covalent bonds.
 This sharing of electrons allows both hydrogen and oxygen atoms to achieve a stable electron configuration.

 Types of Covalent Bonds: